-Most organizations have done the work to develop policies and practices that support disability inclusion in the workplace.
-Managers and supervisors play a key role in implementing these policies, and research has shown that one of the most important factors in how they do that is their belief that top management thinks disability inclusion is important.
+Most organizations have developed policies and practices that support disability inclusion in the workplace.
+Managers and supervisors play a key role in implementing these policies, and research has shown that an important factor in how they do that is their belief that top management thinks disability inclusion is important.

-Communication Tools to Support Disability Inclusion enables workplace leaders (HR, Diversity and Inclusion, Company Owners or Executives) to send the right messages to the right people in the right way.
-Here is what we mean:
+Communication Tools to Support Disability Inclusion enables workplace leaders (HR, Diversity and Inclusion, company owners, executives) to send the right messages to the right people in the right way: